cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 This document describes a version of the Tendermint consensus algorithm, adopted in CometBFT, that uses proposer-based timestamps.

+PBTS is a Byzantine fault-tolerant algorithm for computing [block times](../time.md).

 ## Overview

 With PBTS, the timestamp of a block is assigned by its